Bringing a Claim to the Petty Debts Court

 The vast majority of cases brought to Court each year are resolved at mediation.
 It is a free service offered by the Court to give parties a chance to resolve their dispute and avoid spending a long time preparing for a stressful and potentially costly trial.
 Mediations are held in private.

 At your appointment, you and your Defendant work with a trained neutral mediator who listens to your views and helps you to negotiate a settlement.
-The mediator won't try to force you to reach an agreement.
+The mediator will not try to force you to reach an agreement.

 For mediation to work, you should: